-- Review the request and the LGE's recommendations, - Make a final determination within 48 hours (two business days) of receipt, and - Notify the LGE of the determination.
+- Review the request and the LGE's recommendations; - Make a final determination within 48 hours (two business days) of receipt; and - Notify the Human Services Authority or District of the determination.

 Provisions of a Crisis Designation

 Additional services (crisis support) outside the waiver cap amount may be approved by the OCDD State office.